firsttris/ccu-addon-mui/README.md

 # Prerequisites

-For this add-on to work, it is necessary to have rooms configured in your CCU3.
+For this add-on to function properly, it is necessary to have rooms configured in your CCU3.
 These rooms should have channels assigned to them, and these channels should have appropriate names.
-Without this setup, the add-on is not working as expected.
+This is because the add-on queries the rooms, their channels, and in turn, the datapoints of those channels.
+Without this setup, the add-on will not work as expected.

 # Efficiency

 The WebApp uses the same JSON-RPC interface as the CCU3.

-To optimize performance we've tailored [Rega Scripts with Github Copilot](/apps/ccu-addon-mui/src/rega) to fetch data in the exact structure required by our Webapp.
+To optimize performance we've tailored [RegaScripts](/apps/ccu-addon-mui/src/rega) to fetch data in the exact structure required by our Webapp.

 In addition, we are utilizing [React-Query](https://react-query.tanstack.com/), adhering to their best practices to ensure our data requests are as efficient as possible.